July 16th, 2018 12:00am

 For me, the first two make the most sense.
-Vicks can get messy and smelly and Vinegar soaks time intensive.
+Vicks can get messy and smelly, and Vinegar soaks time intensive.
 So how do you make the Neem Oil or Tea Tree Oil most effective?
 Let’s revisit the “blotter” effect.
 Remember the basic chemical proper of oil and water: they don’t mix!
-Often the beginnings of fungus occur in the summer when our toes get wet and water seeps between the nail bed and nail.
-Thus, my practical approach: before bathing, showering or swimming paint your affected nail with Tea Tree or Neem Oil or Vicks.
+Often, fungus beginnings occur in the summer when our toes get wet, and water seeps between the nail bed and nail.
+Thus, my practical approach: before bathing, showering, or swimming, paint your affected nail with Tea Tree or Neem Oil or Vicks.
 It will form a protective barrier and act to “push” the oil away and under the nail (the “blotter” effect).
 You might, with the help of your doctor, trim your nail down low or even poke holes in your nail with a sterile object (only with medical supervision).
-This way the oil can get underneath.
+This way, the oil can get underneath.

 © Dr. Charles F. Glassman, CoachMD